Labyrinthitis

 ALERT

 • “Vertigo” and “dizziness” are commonly used terms.
-Clarify the symptoms by giving options of alternative descriptions such as light-headedness, disequilibrium, room-spinning vertigo, or imbalance.
+Clarify symptoms by giving options of alternative descriptions such as light-headedness, disequilibrium, room-spinning vertigo, or imbalance.

 • Hearing loss and duration of symptoms can help narrow the differential diagnosis in patients with vertigo.